Reaper-Net/Reaper/README.md

 So is Reaper good for you?
 As with everything in development, it depends.

-## Prerelease notice

-Reaper is currently in prerelease.
-It may or may not support everything you need.
-It may or may not be stable.
-It may or may not be a good idea to use it in production.

-Code is messy AF right now.
-What's committed is a first prototype.
-It's not pretty, but it works right now.
-This will be tidied up in due course.

-We are building Reaper alongside our own microservice requirements, yet intend for it to be more general purpose in the future.
-If you have any feedback, please feel free to open an issue or PR.

 ## Getting Started

 Reaper only supports .NET 8+.